 To be eligible for NHMRC – NIH BRAIN scheme funding, Australian researchers must apply to the NIH BRAIN Initiative as part of a collaborative Australia-US application.

 The NHMRC’s Research Grants Management System (RGMS) must be used to access/update your Profile and CV and to submit your NHMRC – NIH BRAIN scheme application.

 Applicants who are not yet registered with RGMS, should contact the Research Help Centre on email@example.com for more information.

 A complete NHMRC – NIH BRAIN scheme application must consist of the following:

-- Completion of Parts A and B (including the Grant Proposal PDF using the template) of the application form.
+- Completion of Parts A and B of the application form.

 - The relevant information in your RGMS profile.

 - A copy of the proposal submitted to the NIH.

 Prior to submission of an application for NHMRC – NIH BRAIN scheme funding, applicants need to ensure they have: